 We recommend a minimum of 12″ tablets/laptops with 1200×800 pixels resolution.
 The UI is perfectly operable with the mouse too.
 Our advice is to use a mouse when programming the software (for fastest speed and precision), and a touch screen (typically a tablet or laptop) as a control surface and screen while performing.
 We road tested it with a 13.5″ 3000×2000 pixels tablet, laid down on the keyboard: it looks gorgeous and is a joy to use.

 Two keyboards + pedal board (or third keyboard) + 1 additional control surface supported.
 All must be connected to the PC with USB or midi interface.
 The first keyboard is typically used in split fashion (like an hardware arranger) for chord recognition and lead lines playing (8 accompaniment parts + 4 lead parts).
 The second (optional) keyboard and the pedal board (optional) are configurable for additional 4 parts (splits/layers as needed).

 These 4 midi input devices can be also used as physical sliders and buttons sources to trigger commands without the need to use the touch screen or a mouse (or to augment it where maximum rapidity and tactile feel is at premium).

-The absolute minimal (and fairly common!) setup is a tablet connected through an usb cable with one of the aformentioned arrangers, laid on top and used as a touch enabled controller and screen.
+The absolute minimal (and fairly common!) setup is a tablet connected through an USB cable with one of the aforementioned arrangers, laid on top and used as a touch enabled controller and screen.